 I have no dispute with claims that those who Popularize are valuable (think Steve Jobs contrasted with Steve Wozniak who actually built the physical stuff) because often an invention’s value is too obscure or complex for many people to appreciate.

-But the key people are those who actually make the first examples of working things, called Inventors, because without them — there is nothing to popularize or fund.
+But the peak, key, vital people are those who actually make the first examples of working things, called Inventors, because without them — there is nothing to popularize or fund.
 Sometimes an inventor needs to take on all these roles.

 This article celebrates the inventors of computer technology.